 - Some foreign institutions require their students to complete a contract outlining the internship program.
 More information on the contract approval procedures.

-Please allow 8 weeks between ISFS's receipt of the completed application and your exchange visitor's program start date.
-While ISFS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.
+Please allow 8 weeks between OIS' receipt of the completed application and your exchange visitor's program start date.
+While OIS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.

 J-1 Application Procedures

 Complete applications only if you have contacted an International Scholar Advisor in OIS and the J-1 visa category has been approved for your prospective international visitor.
 Documents for Student Intern applications are accepted through IP Connect, our online data management system.